hiroze/FoodNutrition-NodeCapstone/README.md

 ### Installation
 Install Node and npm

-If you're a developer, chances are you have node and npm installed, but you can get a reminder of the 'how to' [here](https://www.npmjs.com/get-npm).
+If you're a developer, chances are you have node and npm installed, but if not, you can get system specific information on how to install them [here](https://www.npmjs.com/get-npm).
 You can find instructions to install most of what is needed at this site as well.

 Install Express
 ```